Medical Assistant Scope of Practice by State

 Medical assistants in Colorado can perform tasks that are routine and do not require the special skills of a licensed physician.
 This includes tasks such as taking vital signs and changing simple bandages.

->> Learn about our Colorado Medical Assistant Program
+>> See our Colorado Medical Assistant Programs:

 Connecticut Medical Assistant Scope of Practice